The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.5

 - Wide array of features

 The Passat has been designed with long distances in mind, so the focus is on comfort and, overall, VW has done a very decent job.
 If we’re being nit-picky then the ride is slightly less smooth than we’d hope, with lumps and bumps in the road not quite as ironed out as in some rivals, but it’s really not a major gripe.
-Overall it’s quiet and relaxed while also being very capable through corners, with minimal body roll and steering that weights up nicely in the bends to give a feeling of composure and solidity.
+Overall, it’s quiet and relaxed while also being very capable through corners, with minimal body roll and steering that weights up nicely in the bends to give a feeling of composure and solidity.

 Impressively, this is also true in the Alltrack model, despite its raised suspension and higher centre of gravity.
 While we’ve yet to try it away from the tarmac, it would seem to offer a great option for those that want off-road ability without compromising on-road performance.

 Cars with the optional adaptive suspension let you switch between Normal, Sport and Comfort settings.
 All are perfectly acceptable when it comes to ride quality, and while the Sport mode will mean you feel more of the imperfections in the road beneath you, it’s never uncomfortable and it further enhances the Passat’s body control through the bends.
-If you enjoy a good driving road, it’s an option to consider, especially on the more powerful models.

 We have tried the revised GTE plug-in hybrid, which now promises an improved electric-only mode of up to 34 miles (based on WLTP measurements).
 It’s a really solid all-rounder, able to play the green card and run emissions-free on battery power, courtesy of an electric motor.
 At the other end of the scale, you can hit the GTE button next to the gearstick and harness the power of both electric motor and 1.4-litre petrol engine, which combined give 218 horsepower.
 With the electric motor giving lots of low-down grunt, it feels very brisk and engaging to drive.